elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20230720.md

 * Discussion at this time
   - limited to aerospace (subsequent discussions may be broadened to other domains)
+    - may have different answers in aero compared to space
   - covers features in an entire distribution (subsequent discussions may focus narrowly on the kernel)
   - covers all criticality (software levels), but may have different answers for different software levels
   - time limit each major section so that all are covered in first meeting, schedule subsequent meetings on narrower topics as needed

+* how many meetings?
+  * more than one?
+* when do we schedule?
+  * cautious of holidays coming up in Europe
+* do we schedule these during our regular working group time slots?
+  * yes same time slot for first overall meeting
+  * allow for different time slots when splitting to sub-groups

 ## What are the outcomes of discussion?

-* List of features
+- List of features
   - Features that are essential to include
   - Features that are essential to remove (via configuration)
+- Methods for selecting features and evaluating the impact (e.g., DAL)
 - Refinement of our Aerospace use-case
+  - The use-case may help us concretely decide the features for the specified system functionality
+  - focus first on applications that we all have in common
 - Convergence of our focus
   - Focus on a single processor architecture?
 - Next steps for our list of features
-  - Convincing the Linux community to focus on these features, e.g., providing more comprehensive testing, architecture
+  - Convincing the Linux community to focus on these included features, e.g., providing more comprehensive testing, architecture
   - Develop patch sets to make things more configurable to achieve our defined feature list
   - List to help us compare with other working group list of features
     - The differences in lists should be examined and may imply gaps

+- May ask group to vote on certain topics to quantify our mindset (to either show consensus or show diversity of opinion)
+  - either vote during meeting or perhaps provide method of voting asynchronously (e.g., via "like" links)
+  - You could nicely use "Google Forms" for polls (where the options are explained accordingly for those not present when the poll was created).
+Just in case Github does not provide something useful.

 ---

 # Topics for "Features Required for Aerospace" Discussion

-- Workflow
+- Method of proceeding with identification of features
-- Configuration
+- Configuration of features (include/exclude)
+  - connection to partitioning
+  - features that are included/excluded in a real-time aspect
+  - different safety features that configured and are certified at different levels (e.g., DO-178C software level)
+    - may exclude features, e.g., exclude any feature certified below DAL-B
 - Use Cases
 - Maintenance and Support
 - Tools

+other ways to categorize:
+- first look at kernel?
+Then go higher layers? kernel layer, services layer, application layer
+  - where do drivers fit in discussion?
+  - API for system applications (user level) - is that a feature?, e.g., ARINC 653
+  -

+- Multiple perspectives on where to start discussion
+  - kernel/services/application
+  - DAL level
+  - use case
+    - aero vs space

+- Perhaps we have a matrix of the two dimensions above and walk through the intersections of those rows and columns

 ---

-# Features Required for Aerospace: Workflow
+# Features Required for Aerospace: Method of proceeding with identification of features

 ## overall workflow notes